 Here are my waffle making tips:

-- Pour your mix out of something with some sort of spout or groove at the end, so that your batter pours out without making a huge mess.
+- Pour your mix out of something with a spout or groove at the end, so that your batter pours out without making a huge mess.
 We use our large Pyrex 8 cups measuring cup to pour all of our pancake and waffle batter.
 Or use single cup measuring cups.

 - When making more than one batch place the cooked waffles on a rack either a cookie cooling rack or in your oven (that’s off).
 This will keep them fluffy and let the moisture out instead of gathering on your plate and making them slightly damp.
-So, no stacking waffles.
-I did for a picture but after they cooled.
+So, no stacking waffles until they are cool.

 - 1.5 cups flour